A unifying view on the irreversible investment exercise boundary in a stochastic, time-inhomogeneous capacity expansion problem: The Model

 \section{The Model}

-To make the paper self-contained we recall the setting in \cite{CHei} of a production facility (``the firm'') with finite horizon $T$ on a complete probability space $(\Omega,{\cF}, P)$ with filtration $\{ {\cF}_t: t\in [0,T] \}$ given by the usual augmentation of the filtration generated by an exogenous $n$-dimensional Brownian motion $\{W(t): t\in [0,T] \}$.
-The firm produces output at rate $R(C, L, K)$ when it has capacity $C$, employs $L$ units of labour and borrows $K$ units of operating capital at current {\em wages} $w$ and {\em interest rate} $r$, respectively.
+The setting is that of the equilibrium model in \cite{CHei}.
+On a complete probability space $(\Omega,{\cF}, P)$ with filtration $\{ {\cF}_t: t\in [0,T] \}$ given by the usual augmentation of the filtration generated by an exogenous $n$-dimensional Brownian motion $\{W(t): t\in [0,T] \}$, a production facility (``the firm'') with finite horizon $T$ produces output at rate $R(C, L, K)$ when it has capacity $C$, employs $L$ units of labour and borrows $K$ units of operating capital at current {\em wages} $w$ and {\em interest rate} $r$, respectively.
 The capital invested in technology on the time interval $[0,t]$ to increase capacity is denoted $\nu(t)$, it is given by a process almost surely finite, left-continuous with right limits (``lcrl''), non-decreasing and adapted.
 The non-decreasing nature of $\nu$ expresses the irreversibility of investment.